I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 Buying junk mortgages and then having the taxpayers bail everybody out.

-The Federal Reserve is creating money out of thin air, like nobody's ever seen.
+The Federal Reserve is creating money out of thin air like nobody's ever seen.

-That money is going to find something to bid up, and I think once the recession is over, we're going to see roaring inflation, a la Jimmy Carter again.
+And I think once the recession is over, we're going to see roaring inflation a la Jimmy Carter again.

 We've got the very same people that got us into this mess doing the very same things ostensibly to get us out.